 Because it was expensive.

 Let me explain: The average American uses 56 sheets of toilet paper per day.
 That’s about 20 pounds of paper every year for each person in the country!
-That much TP requires about 3 trees worth of wood fiber to make—and that doesn’t include the packaging and shipping involved.
+That much TP requires about three trees worth of wood fibre, which doesn’t include the packaging and shipping involved.

 Looking at other alternatives

-If you’re interested in moving away from store-bought toilet paper, there are many alternatives to consider.
-Some of these include bamboo cloths and flannels; other options include toilet paper made from recycled paper or even leaves (though it’s probably best not to go this route if you don’t live in an area with trees).
+There are many alternatives if you’re interested in moving away from store-bought toilet paper.
+Some of these include bamboo cloths and flannels; others include toilet paper made from recycled paper or even leaves (though it’s probably best not to go this route if you don’t live in an area with trees).
 Take some time to look at the various options available and consider the cost of each option versus its environmental impact.